Liquidated Damages and Penalties

 A penalty, as its name suggests, is in the nature of a punishment for non-observance of a contractual stipulation; it consists of the imposition of an additional or different liability upon breach of the contractual stipulation.

-Freedom to Contract Liquidated Damages
+Freedom to Contract & LD’s

 “Freedom of contract” is the freedom of persons to be able to enter into contracts without overbearing or draconian outside interference and restrictions.
 This is of course qualified by minimum wage laws, workplace relation laws etc. but on the whole, adults with capacity to enter into a legal contract, can do so.